Hybrid Vehicle Sales Are Taking Off

 Of these, 114,291 were domestically produced while the majority, 317,507, were imported vehicles.
 Even though automobile companies in the United States are struggling to keep up with their Japanese competitors, Americans are driving more hybrids today, which is great news for the environment.

-- Revenue* of the leading car manufacturers worldwide in FY 2013 (in billion U.S. dollars)
+- Revenue* of the leading automotive manufacturers worldwide in 2013 (in billion euros)

 Revenue of the leading car manufacturers worldwide 2013

 - Sales of passenger cars in selected countries worldwide from 2005 to 2013 (in million units)

 Passenger cars - sales in selected countries worldwide 2005-2013